-Fulton Hogan is currently working to develop a number of sites in and around the Christchurch region, primarily to develop the 6,000 sections required to estimated dwellings needed to re-house residents made homeless by the recent earthquake devastation.
+Fulton Hogan is currently working to develop a number of sites in and around the Christchurch region, primarily to develop the 6,000 sections required for dwellings needed to re-house residents made homeless by the earthquake events in 2010 and 2011.

 The company has a history of land development in this area, with one recent project involving the completion of Broad Oaks, a major hillside residential development located on the Port Hills, 5kms south of Christchurch’s City Centre.
 This development, on the site of the former Broad Oaks Sanatorium, was the first South Island development to receive the ‘Award of Merit’ for design.